Linux zipcloak command

 Archives created with the zip utility can be encrypted in two ways: by using zip's --encrypt option at archive time, or after the zipfile is created by using the zipcloak utility.

 Let's say you have a zipfile archive.zip which contains two files, file1 and file2, and you'd like to encrypt its contents so that only users who know the password can extract its contents.
-You can do this with zipcloak using this command:
+You can do this with zipcloak using the following command:

 zipcloak will prompt you for a password, and then ask you to confirm it: